manofgod747/Recursive-Republic/README.md

 ### Sason
 # The Recursive Republic

 The Recursive Republic (abbreviation **TRR**) is an advancement of Platos Republic designed for efficient governance of modern large scale civilisations.
-It is a means to combat bureaucratic explosion(###Bureaucratic Explosion) and the illusion of the democracy.
+It is a means to combat bureaucratic explosion(#Bureaucratic-Explosion) and the illusion of the democracy.

 ## The Principles of The Recursive Republic